higumachan/toy-zero-grads-rs/README.md

-# ZeroGrads Verification in Rust with Candle
+# [ZeroGrads](https://mfischer-ucl.github.io/zerograds/) unofficial implementation in Rust with Candle

 This repository is a project designed to verify the performance of the ZeroGrads algorithm implemented in Rust using the `candle` library.
 ZeroGrads utilizes a surrogate function-based gradient descent method, effective particularly for